codingMustache/codingMustache/README.md

 ## Joke of the Day

-"I'll call you later."
-Don't call me later, call me Dad.
+It’s hard to explain puns to kleptomaniacs, because they take everything literally.

 ## Daily Trivia

-What does the &quot;MP&quot; stand for in MP3?
+What does AD stand for in relation to Windows Operating Systems?
- 1. Micro Point
+ 1. Alternative Drive
- 2. Multi Pass
+ 2. Automated Database
- 3. Music Player
+ 3. Active Department
- 4. Moving Picture
+ 4. Active Directory

 <details>
   <summary>Answer</summary>
-  Moving Picture
+  Active Directory
 </details>